meghab15/paymentSystem/README.md

 Download MySQL Connector/J for MySQL

-To run Find the path of mysql-connector-j jar path which is inside the above downloaded javac -classpath {path}/mysql-connector-j-8.*.*.jar:.
+To run, find the path of mysql-connector-j jar path which is downloaded above.
+javac -classpath {jar path}:.
 Main.java
-java -classpath {path}/mysql-connector-j-8.*.*.jar:.
+java -classpath {jar path}:.
 Main

+e.g:  javac -classpath ~/Downloads/mysql-connector-j-8.4.0/mysql-connector-j-8.4.0.jar:.
+Main.java
+java -classpath ~/Downloads/mysql-connector-j-8.4.0/mysql-connector-j-8.4.0.jar:.
+Main

+**Requirements**:

+Below Requirement was shared by Scaler Team in a master Class:
+This Java code can act as reference for Java beginners.

-**Requirements**: Create design (class diagram and schema design) and write working code for a command-line payment application that supports the following use cases.
+Create design (class diagram and schema design) and write working code for a command-line payment application that supports the following use cases.

 Allow users to create accounts via their phone number and password.